HIPAA COW currently has 5 Active Networking Groups.

 Quarterly Discussion Call Co-chairs:

-Meetings: Quarterly discussion calls to discuss hot topics are held at noon on the third Thursday of each February, May, August and November.
+Meetings: Quarterly discussion calls to discuss hot topics are held at noon on the third Thursday of February, May, August and November from 12:00-1:00pm.

 Deliverable Revision: There are also many small sub-groups meeting to work on policy updates and modifications due to the release of the new regulations.

-Meetings: This group currently meets on the last Wednesday of each month at Noon.
+Meetings: This group currently meets on the fourth Wednesday of January, April, July and October from 12:00pm-1:00pm.

-Meetings: This group currently meets on second Friday of each month at 8:30am.
+Meetings: This group currently meets on the second Friday of each month 8:30am-10:00am.

 HEALTHCARE IT (HIT)

-Meetings: This group currently meets on the third Wednesday of each month at 10:30am.
+Meetings: This group currently meets on the third Wednesday of each month from 10:30am-11:30am.

 For more specific information on each of these groups CLICK HERE to download a copy of the latest brochure.